AbdEl-Rahman21/odin-tictactoe/README.md

 # Tic Tac Toe

-The first of two project for the [The Odin Project](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) OOP course.
+The first of two projects for the [The Odin Project](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) OOP course.
 It was later used for practice for the [Rspec course](https://www.theodinproject.com/lessons/ruby-connect-four#assignment-1).

 ## Description